Kim Kahana: Other work

 Kahana studied martial arts in Japan where he earned six black belts in karate, aikido and jujutsu.
 In addition to teaching stunts, he is a martial arts and hand-to-hand combat instructor and weapons expert.
 Kahana has also run a bodyguard agency, employing as many as 30 people at once.

-Personal life
+Personal life and death

-Kim Kahana had three sons (Tony, Rick, and Kim Jr.) and one daughter (Debbie), all of whom teach at Kahana's school, hold black belts in karate and have also performed in numerous blockbuster films.
+Kim Kahana had three sons, Tony, Rick, and Kim Jr., and one daughter, Debbie.
+All of them teach at Kahana's school, hold black belts in karate and have also performed in numerous blockbuster films.
 In 2005 Kahana Sr. married his wife Sandra, who works as the lead administrator for the stunt school.

 On July 24, 2012, Kim Kahana lost his son Rick Kalua Kahana, who died at his home in Canoga Park, California.

+Kim Kahana died at his home in Groveland on August 12, 2024, at the age of 94.